Are High IQ People More Successful?

 • Willpower

 Furthermore, as adults, they exhibited three key traits not seen in most Group C subjects: goal-orientation, self-confidence, and perseverance.
-This suggests that, while IQ can play a role in life success, personality traits remain the determining feature in realizing that success.
+This suggests that, while IQ can play a role in life success, personality traits remain the determining factor in realizing that success.

 A 2016 study supports this conclusion, noting that grades and achievement tests are generally better predictors of life outcomes than IQ tests because they can better measure personality traits that also predict success.